DocLab

 We value participants who, alongside a strong aesthetic approach, can enhance their analytical skills in their creative practices, express themselves effectively, and prioritize openness to sharing and collaborative production in their research.

-Participants must be proficient in English, with an advanced Upper-Intermediate or Advanced Level knowledge.
+Participants must be proficient in English, with an at least Upper-Intermediate, preferably Advanced Level knowledge.

-Participants must attend the entire program; successful applicants will be required to sign a memorandum of agreement.
+Participants must attend the entire program; successful applicants will be required to sign a memorandum of understanding.

 Artists can apply with their film or performance/theater projects at the early stage of development.
 They must present an idea to work on throughout the lab for the application.